8-Day Romantic Egypt Honeymoon | Cairo, Nile Cruise & Luxor

 Day 4: Luxor Temple — Edfu overnight

-Luxor Temple in the morning, lit by the full morning sun from the East Bank.
-The ship sails to Edfu through the afternoon — the scenery of the Nile Valley at this latitude, with sugar cane on the banks and the desert escarpment visible beyond, is one of the defining images of an Egypt trip.
-Arrive at Edfu by evening.
+Luxor Temple in the morning, lit by the full eastern light.
+The ship sails for Edfu through the afternoon — the Nile Valley at this latitude, with sugar cane on the banks and the desert escarpment rising beyond, is one of the defining images of an Egypt trip.
+Afternoon on the upper deck.

 Day 5— Temple of Edfu — Kom Ombo — Aswan

-The Temple of Horus at Edfu: the best-preserved temple in Egypt, with its processional route fully intact from the pylon to the inner sanctuary.
-Temple of Kom Ombo in the afternoon — the double sanctuary dedicated to the crocodile god Sobek and to Haroeris, with its adjacent Crocodile Museum of ancient mummified crocodiles.
+The Temple of Horus at Edfu: the best-preserved temple in Egypt, arrived by horse-drawn carriage from the riverside.
+The processional route intact from the pylon to the inner sanctuary.
+Your Egyptologist reads the reliefs in sequence — the mythological cycle of Horus and Set rendered in carved detail.
+Temple of Kom Ombo in the afternoon: the double sanctuary dedicated to Sobek, the crocodile god, and Haroeris, with its adjacent museum of mummified crocodiles.
 Arrive in Aswan overnight.

 Day 6— Aswan — Philae Temple & Nubian Village Sunset

 Disembark in Aswan.
 5-star hotel check-in.
-Philae Temple by motor launch in the morning — the island temple of Isis, relocated by UNESCO in the 1970s.
-Afternoon: Nubian village visit by felucca on the Nile — the painted houses, a family welcome, the Nile's western bank from the water.
-Sunset from the Old Cataract hotel terrace, overlooking the First Cataract.Day 7 — Aswan at leisure, then your last evening
+Philae Temple by motorboat in the morning: the island temple of Isis, relocated by UNESCO in the 1970s before the rising reservoir waters covered its original site.
+Afternoon: Nubian village by felucca — the painted houses, a family welcome, the Nile's western bank from the water.
+The Old Cataract Hotel terrace at sunset, overlooking the First Cataract, is one of the most atmospheric places to end an afternoon in Egypt.

-A day without a schedule.
-Optional: felucca sailing on the Nile, the Nubian Village, or simply the hotel and the water.
-Private farewell dinner — your guide will recommend the right restaurant for the occasion.
+day without a schedule.
+Optional: a second felucca, the Nubian Museum, or simply the hotel and the cataract view.
+Private farewell dinner in the evening — your guide recommends the right restaurant for the occasion.
+This is the last evening before departure; use it on your own terms.

 Day 8— Departure